How To Apply Your Ethical Fashion Values To Buying Wine

 One benefit of this never-ending pandemic?
 It’s easier than ever to drink good wine.
-Restaurants across Canada have opened their cellars, importers and domestic wineries are shipping mixed cases, and bottle shops are proliferating (even in stodgy Ontario).
+Restaurants across the UK have opened their cellars, importers and domestic wineries are shipping mixed cases, and bottle shops are proliferating.

 If you shop local for food or care about ethical fashion, it might be time to extend that ethos to what’s in your glass.
 Winemaking can be just as shady as any other business: unfair labour practices, damaging pesticides, chemical additives, and animal products are as rampant in mass-marketed wines as in fast fashion.